wuliwux/ioBroker.eta-rs232/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY!!!

-## Developer manual

-This section is intended for the developer.
-It can be deleted later

 ### Scripts in `package.json`

 Several npm scripts are predefined for your convenience.
 You can run them using `npm run <scriptname>`